NIH-CIT-OIR-SPIS/VideoAPA_DVR_Synch/README.md

 # SCORHE Video Acquisition For Synchronous Playback and Annotation for Windows 10 and Linux

-### This version is for people who wish to take simultaneous video from all four cameras.
+Version is for people who wish to take simultaneous video from all cameras connected, for Asynchronous only version please see: https://github.com/NIH-CIT-OIR-SPIS/Video_APA_DVR_Asynch

 ## Link to Paper